 Recipe Tips

-If you’re looking for a gluten-free option or don’t have any flatbread around, you can forgo the flatbread and do a chickpea gyro bowl with cooked barley topped with cucumbers, tomatoes, and tzatziki sauce.
+If you’re looking for a gluten-free option or don’t have any flatbread around, you can forgo the flatbread and do chickpea gyro bowls with cooked barley topped with cucumbers, tomatoes, and a greek yogurt tzatziki sauce.

 Are chickpeas good for you?